maggiesteiner/maggiesteiner.github.io/outreach.md

 ### Expanding Your Horizons Chicago

 [Expanding Your Horizons Chicago](https://eyhchicago.com/) holds one-day conferences for middle school-aged girls to learn about STEM careers through volunteer-led, hands-on workshops.
-As a member of the EYH Chicago Organizing Committee and the Volunteers Committee (2021-present), I assist in recruiting, training, and managing volunteers for EYH events.
+As a member of the EYH Chicago Organizing Committee and the Volunteers Committee (2021-present; currently Co-Chair), I assist in recruiting, training, and managing volunteers for EYH events.

-### UChicago Department of Human Genetics
+### University of Chicago
 As a student representative for the Department of Human Genetics, I have contributed to the planning of graduate student recruitment events as well as social events for current students.
+I am also a student representative for the UChicago Medical and Biological Sciences Alumni Association ([MBSAA](https://mbsaa.uchicago.edu/)).

 ### Miscellaneous
 I'm signed up as a scientist with [Skype a Scientist](https://www.skypeascientist.com/) and have greatly enjoyed sharing about genetics & evolutionary biology through this program!
-Additionally, I am a part of a team organizing computational biology and coding workshops for Chicago-area high school and middle school students.
-I'm also starting a [blog](https://maggiesteiner.github.io/blog)!
+Additionally, I am a part of a team organizing computational biology and coding workshops for Chicago-area high school and middle school students (UChicago Computational Biology Outreach) and currently serve as its Director.

 ## Past Outreach